-What to sell on eBay is normally the first question which comes up for most people who are looking at building an eBay business.
+What to sell on ebay to make money is normally the first question which comes up for most people who are looking at building an eBay business.
 The first step is to narrow down exactly which methodology would suit you.

 First of all to make money on eBay, like most product-based businesses requires buying and selling products, that is of course unless you make the products yourself.